top of page

 26 September 2024

-load any U.S.-bound shipments that do not have an Air Cargo Advance Screening (ACAS) “Assessment Complete” status.
+Starting October 7th, 2024, Delta Air Lines will not be able to load any U.S.-bound shipments that do not have an Air Cargo Advance Screening (ACAS) “Assessment Complete” status.

-Customers are urged to review U.S. Customs and Border Protection's website and provide acceptable cargo descriptions
+Customers are urged to review U.S. Customs and Border Protection's website and provide acceptable cargo descriptions to prevent shipment rejections.

 Source: Delta Cargo